San Diego Civic Youth Ballet Summer Programs

 About

-San Diego Civic Youth Ballet Summer Programs include classical ballet classes, summer camps, summer intensives, and artist enrichment opportunities that feature daily ballet technique classes, pointe, variations, modern, jazz, Progressing Ballet Technique (PBT), Pilates, injury prevention, music, and choreography.
-The programs also include options specifically for boys, a homeschool program, and ballet classes for children with disabilities or unique physical needs.
+San Diego Civic Youth Ballet Summer Programs include summer camps, summer intensives, and artist enrichment opportunities that feature ballet, jazz, arts and crafts, music, choreography, daily ballet technique, pointe, variations, modern, Progressing Ballet Technique (PBT), Pilates, and injury prevention.
+The program also offers classical ballet classes, programs for boys, a homeschool program, and programs for dancers with disabilities as part of its broader offerings.

 • Ages: 4–18 years old